Daquiver1/Frontend-Grading-Assignment/README.md

 ## Project Overview

-This project is a front-end web application for a Student Grade Reporting System.
-It simulates a real-world application where students can view, report, and manage their academic grades.
-This system addresses the issue of missing or unrecorded grades in a student's profile.
+Overall, the student grade reporting system plays a crucial role in promoting accountability, academic transparency, and effective communication within educational institutions, ultimately contributing to a positive learning environment for all stakeholders involved.

 ## Application Structure

 The application consists of 7 main pages:

-- **Homepage:** Introduction to the system and its purpose.
+- **Homepage:** Introducing the system and its intended function.
-- **Login Page:** Mock login interface for student authentication.
+- **Login Page:** The functions of the login page encompass providing secure access to authorized users, typically through credentials such as usernames and passwords.
+This page serves as the initial point of entry into the system.
-- **Dashboard:** Displays an overview of the student’s current grades and alerts for missing grades.
+- **Dashboard:** Shows a summary of the student's present grades and notifications for any absent grades.
-- **Grade Report:** Shows a detailed view of the student's grades filtered by semester or academic year.
+- **Grade Report:** Presents an in-depth examination of the student's grades sorted by semester or academic year.
-- **Missing Grade Form:** Enables students to report missing grades.
+- **Missing Grade Form:** Allows students to notify about any missing grades.
-- **Instructor Contact Page:** Lists instructors' contact information with a simulated email feature.
+- **Instructor Contact Page:** Displays contact details for instructors, including a simulated email function.
-- **Help and Support:** Provides FAQs and a mock support contact form.
+- **Help and Support:** Offers frequently asked questions (FAQs) along with a simulated support contact form.
 ## Technical Details

 - **Framework/Technology Used:** [React]